lucadn/ThingsLocate/README.md

 (c) Luca De Nardis, 2018
 When using this platform in scientific publications, please refer to the following work:

-L. De Nardis, G. Caso, M.-G. Di Benedetto, "ThingsLocate: a ThingSpeak-based indoor positioning platform for academic research on location-aware Internet of Things," submitted to MDPI Techologies, 2019.
+L. De Nardis, G. Caso, M. G. Di Benedetto, "ThingsLocate: a ThingSpeak-based indoor positioning platform for academic research on location-aware Internet of Things," to appear in MDPI Techologies, Special  Issue "Technology Advances on IoT Learning and Teaching, "2019.